 Types of aged care support and services

-• Care in your own home – this aims to help you stay independent at home as you age.
+This aims to help you stay independent at home as you age.
 It includes services such as transport, personal and health care, housework, social support and modifications to your home.
-Help at home can be accessed through the Commonwealth Home Support Programme (CHSP) or a Home Care Package (HCP).
-Find out more about Home Care Packages.
+Help at home can be accessed through the Commonwealth Home Support Programme (CHSP) or the Support at Home Program.

 How do I access aged care services?